 The rather unconventional and somewhat baffling name of this community comes directly from Dr. Phillip Phillips—central Florida’s historically renowned philanthropist and citrus entrepreneur, who contributed greatly to the packaging and processing methods of orange juice during the first half of the 20th century.
-He was also the owner to thousands of acres of land, once serving as massive orange groves but now comprising of what makes up the crisp, pristine locale of the Doctor Phillips suburb.
-Living in Doctor Phillips places you right in the heart of Orlando theme park resort glory, with its five-minute location from Universal Studios and less than 15-minute commute to Walt Disney World Resort.
+He was also the owner of thousands of acres of land, once serving as massive orange groves but now comprising of what makes up the crisp, pristine locale of the Doctor Phillips suburb.
+Living in Doctor Phillips places you right in the heart of Orlando theme Park Resort glory, with its five-minute location from Universal Studios and less than a 15-minute commute to Walt Disney World Resort.

 Please note, however, this route is a little longer to take for non-cast members (adding 15 to 20 minutes or so).
 All the same, it is still significantly close in proximity to Disney Property as well as other neighborhood back roads to get you to other Disney Parks and destinations in a more residential and esoteric fashion.

 If you’re looking for some of the most affordable housing within a 15 to 20-minute commute to nearby Disney Parks and attractions, then Kissimmee just may be the place for you.
-And in addition to these prior perks, as a community Kissimmee has a rich and rurally cultured past to be appreciated, with many unique sights and attractions to boot.
-It’s also a mega hub for visitors and residents alike from all around the world.
-While the town history dates back to the late 19th century, many people who come here today are much more familiar with the newer and more modern developments and refurbishments within the community, including themed restaurants, shops, and of course what’s known as the 192 corridor.
+And in addition to these prior perks, as a community, Kissimmee has a rich and rurally cultured past to be appreciated, with many unique sights and attractions to boot.
+It’s also a mega-hub for visitors and residents alike from all around the world.
+While the town’s history dates back to the late 19th century, many people who come here today are much more familiar with the newer and more modern developments and refurbishments within the community, including themed restaurants, shops, and of course what’s known as the 192 corridors.
 Here you’ll find a wide range of popular touristy commerce and attractions, both Disney-related and otherwise.